 Next, crime rates can be an important consideration to your next travel job.
 Areas with lower crime rates tend to provide a more positive atmosphere, so before you accept the offer and pack your bags to your new temporary home, check out information about the specific type of crime that occurs in the areas you’re considering.

-Of course, the climate plays a big part in whether to accept a travel job offer.
-The beauty of travel nursing, travel therapy, and other allied travel professions is you get to choose where in the country you want to work.
-You have the power to travel to destinations of your preferred climate.
+Of course, the climate plays a big part in whether to accept a travel job offer as well.
 Would you rather spend winter on the West Coast?
-Or are you a west coaster who would rather spend the winter in the snowy Midwest?
+Or would you jump at the chance to spend a winter in the snowy Midwest?
 Professional travel can make that happen.

 There’s a lot to consider when accepting a new travel job, like how much money you’ll make, where you’ll live on assignment, how many hours a week you’re required to work, the length of an assignment, and more.
 With Fusion Marketplace, you can easily compare these factors, and more, with a quick glance.

-Although Fusion Marketplace houses job opportunities on behalf of multiple healthcare staffing agencies, most job postings include the pertinent information you want to know—required weekly hours, weekly pay, job type, and hiring company.
-That way, all you have to do is decide what’s important to you and take a gander at Marketplace job openings.
+Although Fusion Marketplace houses job opportunities on behalf of multiple healthcare staffing agencies, most job postings include the information you want to know — required weekly hours, weekly pay, job type, and hiring company.
 When you find something of interest, the “quick apply” feature does the rest for you.